By Scott T. Allison

 Our first book on heroes, Heroes: What They Do & Why We Need Them (Allison & Goethals, 2011) addressed the psychology of constructing heroes in our minds as well as the path that great heroes take when they perform their heroic work.
 Although scholarship on leadership, particularly Howard Gardner’s (1997) Leading Minds, was always important in the way we thought about heroes, our general exploration of the psychology of heroism diverted us from focusing on the connections between leadership and heroism.
 Those connections were explored more fully in our review article in Advances in Experimental Social Psychology (Goethals & Allison, 2012), where Goethals and I proposed a conceptual framework for understanding heroism in terms of the influence that heroes exert.
 Heroes, we argued, vary in their depth of influence, their breadth of influence, their duration of influence, and the timing of their influence.

 But there was clearly much more to consider.
 This became increasingly clear in 2010 when we started to blog about heroes.
-Within four years we have written more than 150 hero analyses, attracting over a quarter of a million visitors to the blog.
-One hundred of our hero profiles were included in our book on Heroic Leadership (Allison & Goethals, 2013).
+Within four years we have written more than 150 hero analyses, attracting hundreds of thousands of visitors to the blog.
+Exactly 100 of our hero profiles were included in our book on Heroic Leadership (Allison & Goethals, 2013).
 Profiling so many great individuals made it increasingly clear that all of our heroes were also leaders.
 They might not fit traditional leader schemas, or people’s implicit theories of leadership, but they were clearly leaders in the sense that Gardner defined it in 1997.
 Either directly or indirectly, through face-to-face contact or through their accomplishments, products and performances, heroes influence and lead significant numbers of other people.

-While I will leave it to others to assess the significance of my body of work on heroes, I do wish to share two observations about the history of my ongoing research on heroism.
-These reflections speak more to the path I have taken in my work than they do to any destination I have reached.
-My first observation is that I have benefited from researching the concept of heroism from multiple paradigmatic angles and methodological perspectives.
-For over thirty years I’ve looked at selfless behavior using case studies, interviews, surveys, experimentation, dispositional analysis, and contextual approaches.
+Let me share two observations about the history of our ongoing research on heroism.
+These reflections speak more to the path we have taken in my work than they do to any destination we have reached.
+My first observation is that we have benefited from researching the concept of heroism from multiple paradigmatic angles and methodological perspectives.
+For over thirty years we’ve looked at selfless behavior using case studies, interviews, surveys, experimentation, dispositional analysis, and contextual approaches.
 Philosopher William James once wrote that science is best served when scientists not only remain open to fresh perspectives, but actively seek them out.
 James believed that a single perspective offers but a mere, limited slice of the world (James, 1909/1977).
 Adopting multiple scientific perspectives expands what one can observe and thus can learn about a phenomenon (James, 1899/1983b).
 I have found this idea to be certainly true in my study of heroism.

 My second observation relates to the Joseph Campbell quote that began this essay.
 We may think that we can plan how our careers will unfold, but in reality outside forces are always at work that have a far more powerful effect on our professional lives than anything we could ever imagine.
 What exactly are these “outside forces”?
 They are the influential people, resources, circumstances, luck, and zeitgeist which are forever lurking and shifting around us.
 For me, these factors included David Messick’s willingness to serve as my advisor in graduate school, George Goethals’ decision to choose Santa Barbara as the location for his leave in 1985, my choice to work at a small liberal arts school like Richmond which offered that “great books” course, Richmond’s school of leadership offering a position to Goethals in 2004, and many, many more happy chance events.